 1. How is my organisation managing security today?

-It should go without saying, but the most important question to ask yourself when you’ve decided to hire security guards is, “Why?”
+The most important question to ask yourself when you’ve decided to hire security services is, “Why?”

-Assess your organisation’s current security protocols to find which of your policies work, which don’t, and which are missing.
+Assess your current risk controls to find which of your policies work, which don’t, and which are missing.
 You may have an existing idea of verticals that need covering, but a rigorous examination of your existing security can help you spot more vulnerabilities.

 It’s equally important to spot the good alongside the bad—hiring a new security team should amplify factors of your operation that are working well, not paint over them.

 2. How should I break a tie between security companies?

 Procurement isn’t simple business, and one of the most frustrating moments comes when you’re faced with two equally viable candidates with respective selling points, and no way to decide between them.

 To avoid this unfortunate fate (and to make better decisions in general), we recommend setting your priorities way in advance.
 This tip will help you get past frustrating ties, and it will help you see which among your candidates are worth your money.